 be consistent with The American Nurses Association’s (ANA) Code

-of Ethics as well as Trinity Health System’s core values.
+of Ethics, the Ohio board of Nursing and Trinity Health System’s core values.

 in this policy, “social networking” means communicating with

 others over the Internet for social purposes.
-This includes,
+Examples of

-but is not limited to, Facebook, Twitter, LinkedIn, YouTube,
+Social Media include, but are not limited to Facebook, Twitter,

-MySpace or “blogs”; and can also include media sites that are
+can also include media sites that are offered by television

 for Personal/School Affiliated Social Networking

 remember that social networking sites are in fact public forums.